Medically reviewed by Drugs.com. Last updated on Oct 2, 2022.

 - Hypomagnesemia (low magnesium in the blood), uncorrected or

-- Kidney disease—Use with caution.
+- Kidney disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of gemifloxacin from the body.

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Gemifloxacin may be taken with or without food.
-The tablet must be swallowed whole.
-Do not break, crush, or chew the tablet.
+You may take this medicine with or without food.
+Swallow the tablet whole with liquid.
+Do not break, crush, or chew it.

-Drink plenty of fluids while you are taking this medicine.
+Drink plenty of fluids while you are using this medicine.
 Drinking extra water will help prevent some unwanted effects of gemifloxacin.

 This medicine works best when there is a constant amount in the blood or urine.
 To help keep the amount constant, do not miss any doses.
 Try to take the medicine at the same time each day.